RockefellerArchiveCenter/as_export/README.md

 ###ead2pdf.jar
 Creates PDFs from an EAD file, forked from [ead2pdf](http://github.com/archivesspace/ead2pdf/) which includes the [Rockefeller Archive Center](https://github.com/RockefellerArchiveCenter) logo.
 You may want to replace this file and recompile the .jar for your local institution.
 (Java)

+##License
+This code is released under the MIT License.
+See `LICENSE.md` for more information.